sbreban/Torrent-Kotlin/README.md

 # Torrent-Kotlin

-GPU and distributed architecture computing - Babeș - Bolyai University, Cluj - Napoca
+GPU and distributed architecture computing, Babeș - Bolyai University, Cluj - Napoca

 1. The communication is done using the Google Protobuffer 3.x messages defined below, over TCP.
 The exchange will be synchronous.
 When sending a request, open the TCP connection, send the message, get back the response, then close